Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Inference on Treatment Effects

-The proposed model-based inference on treatment effects in the CA-PPMx model can be interpreted as a stochastic propensity score stratification approach.
-See Section \ref{sec:SM-PS} in the supplementary materials for the details.

-{We prefer the Bayesian model-based approach to avoid discarding unmatched patient records from the RWD from the analysis.
+In general, each cluster of covariates in the CAM model can be interpreted as a homogeneous sub-population of patients.
+For the $j\th$ group, the average treatment effect is $\delta\{\h(Y\mid \btheta_{1,j}), \h(Y\mid \btheta_{2,j})\}$ and its proportion in the target population is $\pi_{1,j}$.
+The reported treatment effect \eqref{eq:Delta3} includes the adjustment with the sub-population proportions $\pi_{1,j}$.
+On a related point, the proposed model-based inference on treatment effects in the CA-PPMx model can be interpreted as a stochastic propensity score stratification approach.
+See Section \ref{sec:SM-PS} in the supplementary materials for the details. -1ex {We prefer the Bayesian model-based approach to avoid discarding unmatched patient records from the RWD from the analysis.
 The two-step IS can be useful to validate the results obtained by the model-based approach.

-\section{Posterior Computation}
+\section{{Posterior Computation}}

-We develop an operationally simple, efficient Gibbs sampler for posterior inference in the proposed CAM model for non-conjugate mixture of lognormals on survival outcomes.
+We develop an efficient Gibbs sampler for posterior inference in the proposed CAM model for non-conjugate mixture of lognormals on survival outcomes.
 One potential complication arises from the varying dimension of $\bpion$ depending on the observed atoms in $\bXtw$.
-Posterior simulation with variable dimensional parameters generally involves complicated trans-dimensional MCMC \citep{rjmcmc}, often resulting in poor mixing and computational inefficiencies.
+Posterior simulation with variable dimensional parameters generally involves complicated trans-dimensional Markov chain Monte Carlo \citep{rjmcmc}, often resulting in poor mixing and computational inefficiencies.
 Our posterior sampling algorithm avoids such complications while rigorously maintaining the architecture of the CAM model.
 See Section \ref{SM subsec:MCMC} in the supplementary materials for more details.